-The net pension liability and deferred outflows/inflows of resources in governmental activities of the governmentwide statement of net position, and pension expense for the current period charge in that liability in governmental activities of the government-wide statement of activities were derived from the application of the proportional share provided by the Employees' Retirement System of the Government of the Commonwealth of Puerto Rico (ERS) and the Cost-Sharing Multiple-Employer pension plan financial information as of June 30, 2023.
-The ERS has not issued audited financial statements related to the Municipality as of and for the fiscal year ended June 30, 2023.
-The net pension liability and deferred outflows/inflows of resources represent 42% and 2% of the total liabilities and deferred outflows/inflows of resources, respectively, as of June 30, 2023, while pension benefit represents 10% of total general revenues for the fiscal year then ended.

-In addition, the ERS has not provided the Municipality with the audited schedules of employment allocations and OPEB amounts by employer as of June 30, 2023, as required by GASB Statement No. 75 "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions" (OPEB).
-The OPEB liability represents 2% of the total liabilities of the Municipality while OPEB benefit represents .04% of the total general revenues of the Municipality.
+The net pension liability and deferred outflows/inflows of resources in governmental activities of the government-wide statement of net position, and pension expense for the current period charge in that liability in governmental activities of the government-wide statement of activities were derived from the application of the proportional share provided by the Employees' Retirement System of the Government of the Commonwealth of Puerto Rico (ERS) and the Cost-Sharing Multiple-Employer pension plan financial information as of June 30, 2024.
+The ERS has not issued audited financial statements as of and for the fiscal year ended June 30, 2024.
+The net pension liability and deferred outflows/inflows of resources represent 37% and 2% of the total liabilities and deferred outflows/inflows of resources, respectively, as of June 30, 2024, while pension benefit represents 3% of the total revenues for the fiscal year then ended.
+In addition, the ERS has not provided the Municipality with the audited schedules of employment allocations and OPEB amounts by employer as of June 30, 2024, as required by GASB Statement No. 75 "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions" (OPEB).
+The OPEB represents 2% of the total liabilities of the Municipality while OPEB expense represents .03% of the total expenses of the Municipality.